Rational fibered cubic fourfolds: Introduction

-In \cite{2016arXiv160605321A}, other examples of rational fibered cubic fourfold in $\C_{18}$, parametrized by a countably infinite union of codimension two subvarieties, has been studied.
+In this paper, we are interested in classes of cubic fourfolds that are birational to surface fibrations over $\P^2$.
+This is the case for cubics in $\C_8$ (resp. $\C_{18}$) containing a plane (resp. an elliptic ruled surface).
+The projection from the plane (resp. the linear system of quadrics through the elliptic ruled surface) gives the cubic a structure of quadric (resp. sextic del Pezzo) surface fibration over $\P^2$ (\cite{Ha2,2016arXiv160605321A}).
+The study of these fibrations and in particular the rationality of the surfaces in question over the function field of $\P^2$ is strongly related to the birational geometry of the fibered cubic fourfolds (see \cite{Ha2, 2016arXiv160605321A, MR3238111}). \\

+In fact, Hassett \cite{Ha2} identifies countably many divisors in $\C_8$ consisting of cubic fourfolds containing a plane whose Clifford invariant is trivial, which implies rationality.
+We call Clifford invariant the Brauer class $\alpha \in Br(S)$ of the $\P^1$-bundle over a smooth degree two K3 surface $S$, which is the relative Hilbert scheme of lines $\H(0,1)$ in the fibers of the quadric fibration.
+This is well defined if the discriminant divisor of the quadric bundle is smooth \cite{MR3238111,Auel_2014}.
+The triviality of $\alpha$ is equivalent to the existence of a rational section of the associated quadric surface bundle over $\P^2$.
+Each of these loci is a codimension two subvariety in the moduli space of cubic fourfolds $\C$.
+On the other hand, in \cite{2016arXiv160605321A}, the authors show other examples of rational cubic fourfolds in $\C_{18}$, fibered in del Pezzo sextics, parametrized by a countably infinite union of codimension two subvarieties.
 A generic cubic fourfold $X$ in $\C_{18}$ contains an elliptic ruled surface $T$ of degree 6.
-The ideal of quadrics through $T$ define a rational map $X \dashrightarrow \P^2$ that displays $X$ as a fibration in sextic del Pezzo surfaces over $\P^2$.
-If the fibration has some mild \textit{"good"} proprieties (see \textit{Def 3.1}), we can associate two \textit{Brauer classes} to such a fibration: $b_2 \in Br(S)$ of a $\P^2$-bundle $\H(0,3)$ over a smooth degree two K3 surface $S$ and $b_3 \in Br(Z)$ of a $\P^1$-bundle $\H(0,2)$ over a triple cover $Z$ of $\P^2$.
-Here, $\H(0,3)$ and $\H(0,2)$ denote the relative Hilbert scheme over $\P^2$ parametrizing connected genus zero curves of respectively anticanonical degree three and two.
-The triviality of these \textit{Brauer classes} $b_2$ or $b_3$ is equivalent to the existence of respectively a 2- or 3- multisection (see \cite{10.1093/imrn/rnz081}).
-In \cite{2016arXiv160605321A}, it is proved that cubics in $\C_{18}$ are rational whenever the fibration has rational section, this is equivalent to having both \textit{Brauer classes} trivial.
-The first result of this paper shows that this condition is not necessary for the rationality of a cubic fourfold in $\C_{18}$.
+The ideal of quadrics through $T$ define a rational map $X \dashrightarrow \P^2$ that displays the blow-up $\tilde{X}$ of $X$ along $T$ as a fibration in sextic del Pezzo surfaces over $\P^2$.
+Such a fibration is rational over the function field $\mathbb{C}(\P^2)$ when it has a rational section, and the codimension two loci described in \cite{2016arXiv160605321A} are exactly the loci were the associated del Pezzo fibration has a rational section.
+If the fibration has some mild \textit{``good''} proprieties (see \textit{Def 3.1} - we will call these \it good del Pezzo fibrations \rm), one can associate two Brauer classes to such a fibration: the class $\beta_2 \in Br(S)$ of a $\P^2$-bundle $\H(0,3)$ over a smooth degree two K3 surface $S$ and the class $\beta_3 \in Br(Z)$ of a $\P^1$-bundle $\H(0,2)$ over a triple cover $Z$ of $\P^2$.
+Here, $\H(0,3)$ and $\H(0,2)$ denote the relative Hilbert schemes over $\P^2$ parametrizing connected genus zero curves of respectively anticanonical degree three and two.
+The triviality of these Brauer classes $\beta_2$ or $\beta_3$ is equivalent to the existence of respectively a rational 2- or 3- multisection (see \cite{10.1093/imrn/rnz081}) of the del Pezzo fibration.
+The existence of a rational section is equivalent to the triviality of both Brauer classes. \\